Don’t see your question below? Contact us!

 In some countries, we can dramatically reduce visa processing times and expense by using a business visa for the employee to enter the country and then lodge their work permit application.
 Sometimes it is even possible for the employee to start work in the host country from the moment their work permit application is lodged.
 If these options are available we will inform our client during our initial assessment.

 Don’t see your question above?
-Contact us!
+Get in touch with us!